CRLab/pc_object_completion_cnn/README.md

 <b>Mesh_Reconstruction</b>: Code from IROS 2017 "Shape Completion Enabled Robotic Grasping" paper.
 This code takes the 40^3 voxel grid output from the CNN and combines it with the high resolution observed pointcloud directly captured from the depth sensor.
 This way the visible portions of the completions are nicely detailed.

 ## Setup
-The weight file is too large to commit to github, so after cloning this repo, run the following to download a trained model from our server.
 ```
 cd ~
 mkdir -p ~/cnn_completion_ws/src